huyz/wp-java-applet-embed/readme.txt

 5. The rendered post or page with a sample applet.

 == Changelog ==

+= 0.5.1.1 =
+* Just updates to web page.
+No code change.

+= 0.5.1 =
+* Just updates to README.
+No code change.

 = 0.5 =
 * Initial Release, based on [WordPress Processing Embed](http://downloads.wordpress.org/plugin/wordpress-processing-embed.0.5.zip) version 0.5